 The route and cairns were more visible during my descent, but I still needed to make sure I did not drop down the wrong canyon.
 Along the way, I met another hiker making his way up.
 We chatted a bit, and I showed him the route I used to navigate the middle section.
 I hope he was able to summit as well.

-The rest is of descent was uneventful, sans a few loose rocks that kept me watchful.
+The rest of the descent was uneventful, sans a few loose rocks that kept me watchful.
 I enjoyed the flowers as I worked my way down.

-Soon, I found myself back at the car, some 7 miles of hiking with 3,070 feet of elevation gain.
-I held about a mile an hour pace, which is just fine for an open desert hike.
+Soon, I found myself back at the car, covering 7 miles of hiking with 3,070 feet of elevation gain.
+I held about a mile-an-hour pace, which is just fine for an open desert hike.
 I now have 7 more summits to complete the 100 Peak Challenge!